PARKINSON'S DISEASE

 1. Medications

-• Levodopa: is the most effective treatment for Parkinson's; it converts to dopamine in the brain to improve movement and reduce tremors.
+• Levodopa: The gold standard Parkinson’s disease medication is the most effective treatment for Parkinson's; it converts to dopamine in the brain to improve movement and reduce tremors.

-• MAO-B Inhibitors: These medications inhibit the breakdown of dopamine and help prolong its effects.
+• MAO-B Inhibitors: These medications reduce dopamine breakdown and enhance its availability.

-• Anticholinergic medications: These help reduce tremors and muscle rigidity.
+• Anticholinergic medications: Help control tremors and muscle stiffness in selected patients.

 2. Surgical Treatments